Electric-Coin-Company/zcash-android-wallet-sdk/docs/tests/Move sapling files to no_backup.md

 This manual test case provides information on how to manually test an implemented action of moving both of our sapling params files (`sapling-spend.params`, `sapling-output.params`) from legacy location `/cache/params/` to the preferred location `/no_backup/co.electricoin.zcash/`.
 The benefit of this approach is that the content of `no_backup` folder is not part of automatic user data backup to user's cloud storage.
-Our sapling files can contain potentially big and sensitive data.
+Our sapling files are quite big (up to 50MB).

 # Prerequisite
 - Installed [Android Studio](https://developer.android.com/studio)